The scary big picture of popular kids toys

 Extracting, manufacturing and transporting the oil that is used to make plastic takes a tremendous toll on the air we breathe, the water in our oceans, and the wildlife living around drilling sites.

-A plastic toy will travel an average of 50,000 km during its product lifecycle to North American consumers, which is 1.31 times the Earth's circumference and generates 26,000 pounds of CO2.
+A plastic toy will travel an average of 50,000 km during its product lifecycle to North American consumers, generating 26,000 pounds of CO2.

 According to EWG (Environmental Working Group), the toxicity of certain chemicals used to produce plastic is not fully understood or adequately tested.
 Some are patently harmful, such as BPA and PVC.
 Others aren't necessarily safe, rather, they haven't been proven to be unsafe.

 That last bit is crucial to understand.
-Please don’t assume that the plastic manufacturing industry will go out of their way to prioritize public health over private profits.
+Don’t assume that the plastic manufacturing industry will go out of their way to prioritize public health over private profits.